open-contracting/infrastructure/docs/guidance/example.md

 #### Budget and budget breakdown

-The `budget` section can be used to provide the overall budget for the project and a breakdown of the budget by period and/or funding source, in the `budgetBreakdown` array.
+The `budget` section can be used to provide the overall budget for the project, and its `budgetBreakdown` array can be used to provide a breakdown of the budget by period and/or funding source.

-In the budget example given, the overall budget for the infrastructure project covers 3 years and is broken down into amounts per year, with £10,000,000 allocated in 2016, as shown in the budgetBreakdown example.
+In the budget example below, the overall budget for the infrastructure project covers 3 years and is broken down into amounts per year, with £10,000,000 allocated in 2016 – as highlighted in the budgetBreakdown example.

   ```eval_rst